 Why Bother with ARCs?

 Obtaining book reviews in advance of publication will help establish your author platform among readers, as well as add to word-of-mouth promotion of your book.
 Many authors cringe at the idea of self-promotion, but in reality, ARCs are an effective way of getting your book to influencers.
 With the advent of digital proofs, ARCs are easier than ever to create and distribute.
 You can order a book to be printed and sent directly to reviewers as they confirm they want them, bypassing the risk of wasting money on extraneous copies, plus you don’t need to factor in additional mailing costs.

 Make Sure Your ARC Includes:

 - A disclaimer on the cover stating its identity as an Advance Reader Copy.

 - A sentence or two explaining it’s an uncorrected proof whose price and publication dates are subject to change.

-- An informative list of the necessary facts about the book, including its ISBN, number of pages, price, and release date.
+- An informative list of the necessary book metadata facts about the book, including its ISBN, number of pages, price, and release date.

 Printing Your ARC

-Digital proofs are the smartest option to consider when creating an ARC.
-They save you printing costs as well as shipping costs, and take a fraction of a second to send instead of weeks.
+Digital proofs are the most efficient option to consider when creating an ARC.
+They save you printing and shipping costs and take a fraction of a second to send instead of weeks.
 Digital proofs have all but taken over paper ARCs, and they aren’t hard to create.
-Ask your reviewers if they prefer print or PDF, or even a proof formatted for the Kindle or EPUB reader.
+Ask your reviewers if they prefer print or PDF.